SciML/Catalyst.jl/docs/src/catalyst_functionality/chemistry_related_functionality.md

 @compound H2CO3(t) = CO2 + H2O
 ```

-When multiple compounds are created, they can be created simultaneously using the `@compounds` macro, e.g. the previous code-block could have been executed using:
+When multiple compounds are created, they can be created simultaneously using the `@compounds` macro, e.g. the previous code-block can be re-written as:
 ```@example chem1
 @species H(t)
 @compounds begin